 1 The Provo Reservoir Canal has been renamed to the Provo River Aqueduct.

-2 Currently, 15 high-head wells are planned to be drilled to support the CWP water supply.
+2 Currently, a total of 15 high-head wells are planned to be drilled to support the CWP water supply.

 FIGURE 1-1: BONNEVILLE UNIT OF THE CUP AND CWP